Dineshyelchuri/Kubernetes_Native_Infrastructure/README.md

 # CSYE7125 - Advanced Cloud Computing

-# This is a consolidated Repository of the organization https://github.com/csye7125-fall2023-group06
+# This is a consolidated Repository for  the organization https://github.com/csye7125-fall2023-group06

 This repository contains all sub repositories created during the kubernetes Native Infrastructure project

-Tech Stack
+#Tech Stack

 1)Node js for web application